-Dromation of aval Depent work on addressing

-Promotion of oral Recent work on addressing 3

-language and vocabulary educational disadvantage states that

-skills language is the key to accessing the

-curriculum, in participating in lessons,

-in developing background knowledge

-that binds learning together and in

-developing relationships with adults

-and peers.
-Unfortunately, the same

-recent work also found that there is a

-27% language gap at age five

-between the lowest income quintile

-and the highest.

-and the highest.

-Collaborative learning ethos Beckers Green school is committed to 2

-to continue, deepened by a encouraging children to become life- 2

-whole-school focus on long learners, and metacognition

-metacognition. supports this.
-The Faculty of

-Education at Cambridge University

-states in its paper titled What are the

-benefits of metacognition?
-That

-'metacognition can boost your

-academic performance because in a

-way what it does is that it develops a

-,

-teacher within yourself.'
-The recent

-work on addressing educational

-disadvantage states that 'it is

-important for teachers to explicitly

-teach metacognitive skills' and

-outlines this area as a core part of any

-Disadvantaged Strategy.
+Promotion of oral Recent work on addressing 2 Promotion of oral language and vocabulary skills Recent work on addressing educational disadvantage states that language is the key to accessing the curriculum, in participating in lessons, in developing background knowledge that binds learning together and in developing relationships with adults and peers.
+Unfortunately, the same recent work also found that there is a 27% language gap at age five between the lowest income quintile and the highest.
+3 Collaborative learning ethos to continue, deepened by a whole-school focus on metacognition .
+Beckers Green school is committed to encouraging children to become life- long learners, and metacognition supports this.
+The Faculty of Education at Cambridge University states in its paper titled What are the benefits of metacognition?
+That 'metacognition can boost your academic performance because in a way what it does is that it develops a teacher within yourself.'
+The recent work on addressing educational disadvantage states that 'it is important for teachers to explicitly teach metacognitive skills' and outlines this area as a core part of any Disadvantaged Strategy.
+2